Garden-AI/garden/docs/user_guide/tutorial.md

 garden-ai model register "my-model-name" /path/to/model.pkl --flavor=sklearn
 ```

-This command will register your model with the Garden service and return a "full name" URI, consisting of your email, your model's name, and a version, e.g. `"me@institution.edu-my-model-name/1"`.
-This version is automatically incremented if you upload again using the same model name.
+This command will register your model with the Garden service and return a "full name", which is the name you chose prefixed with your email address, e.g. `"me@institution.edu/my-model-name"`.
 This full model name is how you can reference the registered model in your pipeline code:

 ```python
 ...